This recipe and photo came from a customer who wrote us simply with this one word “fabulous.”

 - 4 pickled okra pods, halved lengthwise

-- 8 ounces small Yukon gold potatoes, sliced
+- 8 oz. small Yukon gold potatoes, sliced

 - 4 (17-inch) parchment paper or aluminum foil squares